ThespianNemo/Disaster-Survival/README.md

 ### Game play

 Users are taken on a journey through time, passing through different world disasters.
-In each 'disaster', the user will be presented with a question that they will have to answer correctly in order to escape.
+In each 'disaster', the user will be presented with a question that they will have to answer correctly in order to escape to the next time period.
 If they answer incorrectly, they will be given a new question.
-If the quetion is answered incorrectly, they will be given ONE FINAL QUESTION.
+If that question is answered incorrectly, they will be given ONE FINAL QUESTION.
 If all 3 questions are answered incorrectly, THEY'LL BE TAKING A DIRT NAP!!!

 ### Example of questions and possible answers:

 ![Example of questions](./public/images/question_page.png)

-If the user makes it through all of the disasters, they'll be greeted with a congratulatory screen and will be offered the opportunity, to play again to try and answer the questions they missed.
+If the user makes it through all of the disasters, they will be greeted with a congratulatory screen and will be offered the opportunity, to play again to try and answer the questions they missed.

 ![Example of winner screen](./public/images/winner.png)

-However, if the user makes it through all of the disasters, but fail to choose the correct ansers, they'll be greeted with a "you lose" screen and will be offered the opportunity, to play again to try and answer the questions they missed.
+However, if the user makes it through all of the disasters, but fails to choose the correct answers, they'll be greeted with a "you lose" screen and will be offered the opportunity, to play again to try and answer the questions they missed.

 ![Example of loser screen](./public/images/loser.png)